JohnnyGitH/BugEDex/README.md

 ```

-Requested Work:
+## Update Work:
-- Create methods in service so state isn't exposed directly to the component - DONE
+- [x] Create methods in service so state isn't exposed directly to the component
-- check if filter in Bug service does what i think it does - DONE
+- [x] Make sure we only get bugs with "All Day"
-- Update logger - DONE
+- [x] Update logger to NGXLogger
-- Fix config service to data service - DONE
+- [x] Fix config service to data service
-- Fix tests broken by these changes
+- [x] Fix tests broken by these config / data service changes
-- GITHUB ACTION *** Publish to GithubPage
+- [x] GITHUB ACTION *** Publish to GithubPage

+## New Requirements
+- Adding a Dev Container to this project.
+Dev Container.
+VS Code Dev container.

+## FUTURE
+- Backend Service.
+GO -> data persistence - no removing

+## Testing:
 - Take a look at spectator readme - specifically for createHTTPFactories
 - RULE OF THUMB - subscribe, sometimes async.
 Need the Done().
 - Look into jasmine Done function
 - Get back to fixing tests
     - Read Jasmine / Spectator (createHTTPFactories)

-New Req
-- Fix Tests -> update
-- Github Actions -> update
-- Adding a Dev Container to this project.
-Dev Container.
-VS Code Dev container.

-FUTURE
-- Backend Service.
-GO -> data persistence - no removing

 ## Development server